 The art symposium Fungus: Inquiry of Place 1145–1994 took place at Plasy Monastery from September to October 1994, after the summer symposium Hermit: Transparent Messenger.
 Miloš Vojtěchovský contacted the Belgian art historian and curator Mimi Debruyn, who planned a series of exhibitions, conceived initially together with the Belgian artist-curator Hugo Debaere (1958-1994).
 Subsequently, they contacted the Dutch curator Ron Miltenburg and the German Munich-based curator and author Gerhard Effertz.
 Together, they agreed on shared concept and the topic of “eco-art” for the project.
 The curator and art historian Jiří Zemánek from Prague, Czechia, and Jana Geržováfrom Bratislava, Slovakia, accepted invitations to participate in the preparation and the selection of the Czech and Slovakian artists.
 The invitees were spontaneously joined by Igor Hlavinka, who at that time was in “residency” at Plasy, working in the prelature.

 The environmental theme of the event was reflected in the small scale in the then-ongoing exploration and sanitation of the water system under the monastery by a group of spelologists (Řehák Company) who specialized in the examination of the foundations of historic monuments.
 The system had apparently not been maintained for decades, and was not functioning properly, the free movement of water being blocked by rubbish and sheets of plastic.
 Also, leakage from the nearby municipal sewage into the water system caused the rotting of the oak pilings, upon which the building of the monastery was erected.
-Also, a wood-eating fungus was probably omnipresent in most of the wooden structures of the monastery’s buildings. the project aimed as well to reflect the environmental issues In the broader scale, which can be seen in some of the installations and in the texts in the catalogue and the project can be considered as one of the first attempts to link ecological issues in contemporary art to the Czech Republic with a crisis of global Earth systems and environment.
+Also, a wood-eating fungus was probably omnipresent in most of the wooden structures of the monastery’s buildings.
+The project aimed as well to reflect the environmental issues in the broader scale, which can be seen in some of the installations and in the texts in the catalogue, this project can be considered as one of the first attempts to link ecological issues in contemporary art to the Czech Republic with a crisis of global Earth systems and environment.